niche.rs about

 }

 This is the optimization that gives nichy its name.
-Some types have invalid bit patterns, meaning values the type can never hold.
-These unused patterns are called niches, and the compiler can repurpose them to encode the discriminant, eliminating the extra tag entirely.
+Some types have invalid bit patterns — values they can never hold.
+These unused patterns are called niches, and the compiler can repurpose them to encode the discriminant, eliminating the tag entirely.

 Niche optimization in detail